homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/README.md

 Warning!
 Read carefully before updating!

-- Option to add additional switches to control Nanoe, Inside cleaning, Eco Navi, Dry Mode, Fan mode.
+- Option to add additional switches to control Nanoe, Inside cleaning, Eco Navi, Dry Mode, Fan mode, Quiet Mode and Powerful Mode.
 - Removed field 'Exclude devices', use exclude from individual device config instead.
-- Removed options: Force values, Oscilate switch (now it always control swing), auto mode (you can add switches to control Dry and Fan mode) - now you can add additional switches to control these options.
+- Removed options: Force values, Oscilate switch (now it always control swing), Auto Mode (you can add switches to control Dry and Fan mode) - now you can add additional switches to control these options.